-Use this item to select the graphics device to be used as the primary video display for system boot.
+This feature allows the user to select the graphics adapter to be used as the primary boot device.
 The options are Onboard and Offboard.

 Network Stack

 Select Enabled to enable PXE (Preboot Execution Environment) or UEFI (Unified Extensible Firmware Interface) for network stack support.
 The options are Enabled and Disabled.